landjbs/Boogle/README.md

 ####

 ### Frontend
 The frontend is written in a mix of HTML, CSS, and JavaScript.

+requirements
+gsutil